sujithk99/ci-cd-project/README.md

 ## Overview

 This project demonstrates an end-to-end CI/CD pipeline using GitHub Actions, Jenkins, and Docker.

-The pipeline automates code integration, testing, Docker image creation, image publishing, and deployment processes.
+The pipeline automates:
+- Code integration
+- Build process
+- Docker image creation
+- Image publishing to DockerHub
+- Automated deployment

-The primary goal of this project is to build a practical and scalable CI/CD workflow while following DevOps best practices for automation, containerization, and deployment.
+The main objective of this project is to implement a practical DevOps workflow using modern CI/CD tools and containerization technologies.

 ---